How Sacred Rituals Can Help To Achieve Your Goals

 Make It A Ritual – How Sacred Rituals Can Better Help To Achieve Your Goals

 Have you noticed that it gets harder to make decisions toward the end of the day?
 You’re too tired to figure out what to have for dinner let alone what to watch on TV.
-That’s because we all have a finite amount of decisions that can be made in any given day.
+That’s because we all have a finite amount of decisions that can be made on any given day.
 Knowing this will help us to prioritize.

-Habits and routines are usually implemented to cut out a lot of much-needed decision making in our days.
-But over time, routines can become quite impersonal and a drudgery to perform, making our goals more difficult to adhere to.
+Habits and routines are usually implemented to cut out a lot of much-needed decision-making in our days.
+But over time, routines can become quite impersonal and drudgery to perform, making our goals more difficult to adhere to.
 When we make a routine sacred, often the goal gets renewed and becomes personal once again.
 This helps especially when trying to accomplish long-term goals.
 Reacquainting yourself with the “why” of your goal by performing sacred rituals will help you to see your set goals well into the very end.

 Chances are you already have a morning routine.
-You get up, prepare your coffee, tea, or grab that drink of water before getting out of bed.
-You check your emails and/or messages, fix a little breakfast, shower and eat all before heading off to work.
+You get up, prepare your coffee, or tea, or grab that drink of water before getting out of bed.
+You check your emails and/or messages, fix a little breakfast, shower, and eat all before heading off to work.
 You may not do it all or quite in that order but chances are you do have a routine.
 So, let’s expand on that.
 If you create a sacred ritual for your morning or evening, whichever time of day is relevant to you, your goal to go to work every day will likely become more achievable, Certainly, the goal to keep a roof over your head should be personally, motivating enough.
 Unfortunately for most, it is not.

 Humans innately need to have and fulfill a purpose in every act, and when reason is neglected on a daily, despair becomes the norm.
 Going to work to keep yourself sheltered from the natural elements is not a real purpose in life, and on an intuitive level, I believe that we all know this.
 It may be worth taking into consideration that some who are homeless choose to be on a deeper level because their inner being finds living more purposeful from that point of experience.
 But that’s another conversation at another time.